labordynamicsinstitute/ldilab-manual/_sources/11-04-workflow-parta.md

 ::::{tab-item} Manual steps

 If the automated population of the author's code directory did not work, you will need to manually download the replication package.
 Try to do this first using scripts.

+**Consult the notes on downloading from other repositories**

+See  [repository-specific guidelines](notes-on-downloading-other-repos) if the download is not from openICPSR.

 **Downloading using scripts**